NORTHEAST METRO 916 INTERMEDIATE SCHOOL DISTRICT

 Duties and Responsibilities

-Requires a minimum of a bachelors degree and licensed or able to obtain a license from the MN Department of Education in Physical & Health Disabilities.
+Requires a minimum of a bachelor's degree and licensed or able to obtain a license from the MN Department of Education in Emotional Behavior Disorders (

 Special Education Profile

 Special Education programs and services in Northeast Metro 916 are central to the Intermediate District's mission and fully integrated in its structure and decision-making processes.
 Programs provide special education and related service support to students from early childhood through age 21 with emotional/behavioral disorders, autism spectrum disorders, developmental and cognitive disabilities, deaf and hard of hearing disabilities, and learning disabilities.